tmatic-trading/crypto-platform/README.md

     """
 ```

-So, for example, to print a list of all lines in the order book for the given instrument ```BTCUSD```, enter:
+So, for example, to print a list of all asks in the order book for the given instrument ```BTCUSD```, enter:

 ```Python
 print(instrument.asks)